sergunchik/torelli/index.md

 ---
-title: Combinatorial non-abelian Torelli theorem
+title: "Combinatorial non-abelian Torelli theorem"
 author:
   - Pieter Belmans
   - Sergey Galkin
   - Swarnava Mukhopadhyay
 abstract: |
   We prove that a (colored) trivalent graph can be recovered from (the polar dual of) the associated quantum Clebsch-Gordan polytope and that any isomorphism between such polytopes is induced by a unique properly defined isomorphism of underlying colored graphs.
 keywords: